 Interested researchers, academics, practitioners and industry partners are invited to submit extended abstracts for the Workshop.
 Papers that involve joint authorship with students, industry and community partners are encouraged.
 Early career researchers and research students are also encouraged to contribute papers.

 All contributions will be peer-reviewed and acceptance will be based on quality, originality and relevance.
-Accepted papers will be submitted for inclusion into IEEE Xplore Digital Library.
+Accepted and presented papers will be submitted for inclusion into IEEE Xplore Digital Library, subject to meeting IEEE Xplore’s scope and quality requirements.

-Extended versions of presented papers are eligible for post publication.
+Extended versions of presented papers are eligible for journal publication.

 IMPORTANT DATES